junxit/us-congress-bills-112/metadata.md

 - 2012-12-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-12-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 647). (text: CR 12/19/2012 H7331)
 - 2012-12-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 647).(text: CR 12/19/2012 H7331)
+- 2012-12-21 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.